Traumatic Brain Injury: TBI & Concussion Information

 - A headache that gets worse or does not go away.

 Traumatic brain injury (TBI) is a leading cause of death and disability among persons in the United States.
 Each year, an estimated 1.5 million Americans sustain a TBI.
-As a result of these injuries, 50,000 people die, 230,000 people are hospitalized and survive, and an estimated 80,000-90,000 people experience the onset of long-term disability.
+As a result of these injuries, 50,000 people die, 230,000 people are hospitalized and survived, and an estimated 80,000-90,000 people experience the onset of long-term disability.

 - Each year in the United States, about two million people suffer a TBI.

-- In Europe TBI is responsible for more years of disability than any other cause.
+- In Europe, TBI is responsible for more years of disability than any other cause.

 - A study on Iraq War soldiers found that severe TBI carries a mortality of 30 to 50%.